informalsystems/quartz/crates/contracts/core/SPEC.md

 The `quartz-contract-core` package provides the following key functionalities:

 1. Secure message wrapping with `Attested<M, A>`
-2. Attestation verification for DCAP and EPID protocols
+2. Attestation verification for DCAP protocols
 3. State management utilities for CosmWasm contracts
 4. Execution handlers for attested messages